Extreme Heat Operations Checklist for Professional Drivers & Executive Protection

 Air Conditioning

-• Confirm A/C cools cabin quickly and evenly
+• Confirm A/C cools the cabin quickly and evenly.

 Battery & Electrical